pegesund/sakura-wordpress/src/readme.txt

 **Sakura network**

 * Insert Sakura network in an individual post or page as a block.
+* Update font family and background color based on user's option.

 = 1.0.0 - 2021-02-26 =